The Power of Intelligent Automation to turn receipts and transactions into live, trusted financial insight

 Find the right balance of automation with — and from — human oversight:

-Use artificial intelligence to manage routine work and save manual review for automated alerts or rare anomalies.
+Use AI to manage routine work and save manual review for automated alerts or rare anomalies.

 Clarify spend policies:

-Clear, explicit policies can make enforcement more automatable and minimize discretionary variance.
+Clear, explicit policies make enforcement more automatable and minimize discretionary variance.

 Offer transparent corrections:

-When users correct a classification, use it to retrain or calibrate models so the system can learn rapidly.
+When users correct a classification, use it to retrain or calibrate models so the system learns rapidly.

 Safeguard sensitive data:

-Expense reports have personal information and financials.
-Employ in transit and at rest encryption and control access to authorized roles.
+Expense reports include personal and financial information.
+Employ encryption in transit and at rest and control access to authorized roles.

 Measuring success and ROI